 — John 19:19-22 NLT

 The sign declaring Jesus to be the King of the Jews was written in Hebrew (the Jewish language of faith and promise), Latin (the language of the empire), and Greek (the language of trade) so that many people could read it.
 It also gave people an opportunity to understand it, believe it, and find life in the King who also is the Savior.
 Jesus isn't the Savior just for the Jews, but for all people.
-So while dying outside the city like a despised criminal was horrible, God used the cross to be the place that many people could find that his love would reach them and save them.
+So while dying outside the city like a despised criminal was horrible, God used the cross to be the event in which many people could find that his love would reach them and save them.

 Loving Father, every time I think of the cost of the cross, I am humbled that you would love me so much.
 Motivate me by that grace to share your love with others so that they, too, can find life in Jesus, in whose name I pray.
 Amen.